nguyentruongky/youtube/README.md

 [Ep13](https://youtu.be/elvK3TYnzIw): Add a collection view inside a collection view to show the list of videos in every cell.
 Update the title when the content changed.

+[Ep14](https://youtu.be/77nQN0JzBH4): Add new services to get different videos content.
+Create 2 new cells inherit from FeedCell to get and fill data.
+I did a difference with Brian.
+In HomeViewController, cellForItemAtIndexPath, I use an array of ids, instead of if condition.

+	// The last cellIs is must, because of collection view's prefetching mechanism.
+	// This id is use for the account cell. let cellIds = [cellId, trendingCellId, subscriptionCellId, cellId] let identifier = cellIds[indexPath.item]
+	let cell = collectionView.dequeueReusableCell(withReuseIdentifier: identifier, for: indexPath)

 - Update later...